Samsung/LPVS/doc/docs/user-guide/config/options.md

 - `application.properties`: default profile which contains all main properties of the application
 - `application-singlescan.properties`: profile for single scan mode
-- `application-web.properties`: profile for connecting the frontend application to the backend

 ---